Ivaprag/devops-compose/README.md

 * Nginx
 * Redis

-Clone the repo, start through the script and you'll get all the services from above accessible through `[service].[hostlocalip]`.
+Clone the repo, start through the script and you'll get all the services from above accessible through `[hostlocalip]`.

 ## Setup